pemo11/poshguibook/winforms.md

 The following example places three button in a horizontal line.

+xxx

 ### Setting the size of a control

 A control has a *height* and a *width* property that sets the size of the control.
 The unit is pixel.
 There is a also a *Size* property for setting both the height and the width.
-This property expects a *Rectangle* object.
+This property expects a *Rectangle* object from the *System.Drawing* namespace.

+**example:**

+The following example creates a form with a button and gives the button a certain size.

+xxx

+### Setting the position of a control

+A control has a *Left* and a *Top* property that sets the coordinates of the upper left corner of the control.
+The unit is pixel and the numbers are always relative to the parent container.
+For a control its the either Form or another container control like a *GroupBox*.
+For a Form its usually the screen if its not assigned a specific owner as the parent window.
+There is a also a *Location* property for setting both the x and the y coordinate.
+This property expects a *Point* object from the *System.Drawing* namespace.

+**example:**

+The following example creates a form with a button and places the button a certain position of the screen.

+xxx

 ## Connecting events